 Private newcomer orientation on location for an investor’s new hires

 While benefits at each level build upon the previous level, the number of complimentary tours, reports and registrations are specified by level.

-*Engagement plan – a customized plan to maximize a business’ BRAC investment.
+*Engagement plan – a customized plan to maximize a business’s BRAC investment.